blackeagle01/blackeagle01.github.io/_posts/2017-04-25-genetic-algorithms.md

 On a given generation, compute the values of a fitness function and select the parents from the generation probabilistically depending on the values of their fitness function,i.e. the member with higher fitness has higher probability of getting selected.

 # 2.Crossover/Reproduction

-Defining some merging procedure to produce a crossover from the selected parents to produce a child.Repeat the selection and crossover procedure until a new generation is generated.
+Using a merge procedure,produce an offspring from the selected parents.
+Repeat the selection and crossing until a new generation is produced.

 # 3. Mutation

-Mutation,although rare exists in the nature so our algorithm cannot evade it either.With minute probability,we mutate the children of the generation.
+Mutation,although rare exists in the nature so our algorithm cannot evade it either.With minute probability,we mutate the children of produced generation.

 <div class="divider"></div>